Close

 A child bride and groom sit for a wedding ceremony in rural South Asia.
 (Photo via UNICEF)

-Why these traditions still persist in the society
+Why these traditions still persist in society

-The persistence of honour killing lies in the entanglement of legal loopholes and cultural acceptance.
 In Pakistan, the 2016 Criminal Law Amendment closed the legal forgiveness loophole that once allowed family members to pardon the killers.
 However, implementation is uneven.
 In rural courts, pressure to reconcile often leads to informal settlements, keeping the killer within the community.

-The roots direly need to be addressed locally and legally
+Roots direly need to be addressed locally and legally

 In Türkiye, similar issues around gender-based violence have sparked reforms in the justice system, such as the expansion of women’s shelters and campaigns like No to Violence Against Women.
-Türkiye's experience shows that coordinated action between civil society, state institutions, and media can shift narratives, even in conservative settings.

 Women protest against gender-based violence, holding signs that read “There is no justifiable violence” in Türkiye.
 (AA Photo)